Lynwood Senior High School: Specialist programs

 Lynwood offers specialist education in sustainability.
 Currently, Environment and Life Sciences (EaLs) education at the school is the only recognised sustainability curriculum course approved in Western Australia.
 Statewide, students may apply for, and attend, the specialist course from years 7 to 10.
 The course is enriched by strong partnerships with a range of universities, government and community organisations, and it is pioneering high school sustainability education in Western Australia.

 The school offers a specialised football (soccer) program as part of the Lynwood Specialised Soccer Academy.
 In 2004, the program was endorsed as part of the Gifted and Talented Education (GATE) by the WA Department of Education.
 During the 5-year program, opportunities arise for coaching, refereeing and organising events.
 The program also streams into upper school WACE units and VET courses specific to football for university or TAFE placements.

 As well, the school hosts an Intensive English Centre (IEC) for newly arrived migrant students, between the ages of 12–16 years from various cultural backgrounds, to learn English as an additional language.

+Eals Program

+Lynwood Senior High School specialises in a special program called Eals.
+Eals stands for environment and life sciences.
+The program helps students learn sustainability and about the environment.